nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - would have to implement another function for export/import function

 Using the java preference API, `java.util.prefs.Preferences` to save user preferences
-- will not pass the github automated checkers
+- will not pass the GitHub automated checkers since it access and stores data in the registry.

 ## 4. Documentation